brandondjango/Sdet-Architect/README.md

 - Quantitave quality refers to countable, measurable metrics: does a Web Application page load?
 Do I get a 200 response code from an API? etc.

 - Qualitative quality refers to standards that are subject to interpretation, and can even require intuition to understand.
-As often the first "users" of an application, software testers need to anticipate scenarios confuse and give actual users wrong impressions.
-For example, imagine if Google/Apple correct dark skin bias in smartphone technology in initial phases of development ahead of each other?
-Do they gain greater market shares earlier in the perennial phone where?
-Food for thought.
+One such example might be when Google/Apple smartphones initially possessed dark skin bias in smartphone.

 Further discplines of Software testing such as Security Testing and Performance testing are simply combinations of the two: